hyungjin-chung/blog-test/content/home/demo.md

 ## 📚 Welcome to my Homepage

-Welcome to my homepage.
+Welcome to my personal homepage.
 I am an ongoing **Ph.D. student @KAIST**.
 The motivation of my research is **"Making invisible, visible"**.
 Mostly, I work on solving **inverse problems** arising in computational imaging, and I focus on using **deep learning**, especially unsupervised learning methods to accomplish it.
 Unlike many works in literature that simply adopt published methods off-the-shelf, I also try to delve on theoretical links of machine learning and signal processing.

 <!---
 ## Crowd-funded open-source software